Lost Acres String Band

 Writing in Fiddler magazine, Grammy-winner Stacy Phillips called the band's music "impossible to pigeonhole...an unpretentious mood-booster...ranging confidently through several different styles, all handled with aplomb."
-The Middletown Eye called it "an instrumental delight.
+The Middletown Eye calls it "an instrumental delight.
 From reels to waltzes, acoustic blues to ‘swing’ tunes…impeccably played."

 After study of Western classical and South Indian classical violin, since 1975 Gordon Swift has been playing fiddle, electric violin, and baritone violectra in bands ranging from jazz-rock fusion to reggae to country-and-western.
-He blends musical influences from around the world into a distinctively American violin/fiddle style.
-Gordon organized The Lost Acres String Band in 2008 and writes most of the band's original material.
+Gordon holds a Ph.D. in ethnomusicology from Wesleyan University and blends musical influences from around the world into a distinctively American violin/fiddle style.
+He organized LASB in 2008 and writes the band's original material.

 Jon Swift (Gordon's brother) is a veteran of the New England bluegrass and roots music scene.
 He was a founding member of the popular bluegrass band Traver Hollow, playing bass and singing with the group for 13 years.
 He has also sung and played bass or acoustic guitar in several other groups (currently BluesGrass and Deep Ellum) as well as performing solo.
 Appearing here on upright bass, Jon lays down a solid foundation for the band.